 Mermaid: Fitted, Dramatic, Curve-Conscious

 The mermaid silhouette follows the contours of the body closely through the bust, waist, hips, and thighs before flaring outward at or below the knee.
-Calla Blanche's mermaid gowns appear across the L'Amour, La Perle, and main line collections, typically with beaded or lace bodices and skirts that flare into sweeping trains.
+Calla Blanche mermaid gowns appear in both the Main and Blanc collections, typically with beaded or lace bodices and skirts that flare into sweeping trains.
+Blanc mermaid styles tend toward heavier embellishment; Main collection mermaids balance the fitted profile with moderate detailing.

 Of all Calla Blanche silhouettes, the mermaid requires the most precise fit.
 The gown has to sit correctly through the body to create the intended effect.
 Too loose and it reads as shapeless; too tight and movement becomes restricted.
 The brand's sizing and construction make this achievable, but the alterations process on a mermaid gown is often the most involved.